 Members elected to the municipal council are required to assemble and organize the council on the first Monday in November after their election.
 Section 11-43-44, Code of Alabama 1975.
 In cities and towns of less than 12,000, the mayor is a member of the council and presides over its deliberations.
-Section 11-43-2, Code of Alabama 1975.
+Section 11-43-2(b), Code of Alabama 1975.
 As a member of the council, the mayor of municipalities of less than 12,000 in population is entitled to vote on any measure called to question by the council, provided he or she is not otherwise disqualified from voting.
 If the mayor fails to vote on an issue and the vote ends in a tie, the mayor is required to cast the deciding vote.
+See Section 11-43-2, Code of Alabama 1975.